How to implement custom A/B testing in WordPress?

-In recent years of web development A/B Testing has been used by marketers to test different variations of pages and components (vertically arranged content blocks).
+In recent years of web development A/B testing in WordPress and other CMS has been used by marketers to test different variations of pages and components (vertically arranged content blocks).
 Testing different versions of components – let’s say two menu sections – helps determine which variation is optimal for the specific goal that the company wants to achieve.

 There are a couple of 3rd party services that can be integrated into WordPress.
 However they didn’t fulfill our standards.
 That’s why we came to the conclusion to develop a custom solution.
 So far it’s based on our self-developed WordPress Theme Flynt, but we keep working on making it available for every WordPress page.